-Birthdays come and go once a year, and a lot of people end up losing their affection for birthdays as they grow older.
-People tend to think of them as being just another day like any other, maybe just with some extra cake thrown in.
+Birthdays come and go every year, and naturally many people end up losing their enthusiasm for the celebration as they get older.
+For many, birthdays are considered just another day, maybe with some extra cake thrown in.

-Planning a surprise party for someone who means a lot to you, whether it's your family's or best friend's birthday, can help bring the excitement back into having taken another trip around the sun.
+Planning a surprise birthday party for someone who means a lot to you, whether it's a family member or best friend, can help bring the excitement back into having taken another trip around the sun.
 That means making sure nobody spoils the surprise early and doing everything in your power to make it a truly special occasion.
-When people come together for the common good of making someone feel appreciated, that’s when memories are made.
+When friends and family come together to make someone feel appreciated, that’s when memories are made.

-So, here’s surprise party ideas for you to keep in mind when putting your event together:
+So, here are our surprise party tips to keep in mind when putting your event together:

-Ensure that all of the preparations for food is made and that decorations have been thoroughly fleshed out and purchased.
+Ensure that all of the food and drink preparations have been made and that decorations have been thoroughly fleshed out and purchased.
 No party is a part without food, drink and decorations.

 The Day Of The Party

 On the day of the party you need to take time and set up everything.
 Have food and drink ready and set up and put up all of the relevant decorations.
-If you’re throwing the party at your house, get the guests either take public transport, or to park somewhere unassuming, if the birthday boy / girl immediately sees tons of cars parked outside their apartment / house, they’ll get suspicious and it might ruin the surprise.
+If you’re throwing the party at your house, get the guests either take public transport, or to park somewhere unassuming.
+If the birthday boy / girl immediately sees tons of cars parked outside their apartment / house, they’ll get suspicious and it might ruin the surprise.

 Plan how you’re going to lure the person to/away from the location while you get everything set up and for people to come in.
 At that point, plan out what’s going to happen when the person walks in the door.
 Everyone simply yelling “surprise!” as your mark turns on the light is a timeless classic, but there’s always room for more creativity.

 After all of the work you’ve put into this, it’s going to be a time to remember.
 Why not hire a party photographer and have everything documented?
-The look of surprise as the person realises a surprise party being thrown for them is a timeless classic that they’ll be able to look at whenever they want to remember the time everybody important in their life came together to give them a special day.
+That look of surprise is a timeless classic that they’ll be able to look at whenever they want to remember the time everybody important in their life came together to give them a special day.
 The party photos will make some great stories on your and your guest of honour's social media too.